-Bachelor in SOCIOLOGY Course of Sociological Theories 2021-22, 1st year, 2nd Semester, ECTS 8, 48 hours Prof. Umberto Pagano
+Bachelor in SOCIOLOGY Course of Sociological Theories 2022-23, 1st year, 2nd Semester, ECTS 8, 48 hours Prof. Umberto Pagano

-Course Course of Sociological Theories, Bachelor in Sociology, 8 ECTS, Information accademic year 2021/2022, 1st Year, 2nd Semester.
-Professor Umberto Pagano, PhD, Researcher at Department of Law, Economic Information and Sociology.
-Student reception: after lessons or to be agreed upon request via e-mail: umberto.pagano@unicz.it request via e man. amberto.pagarioggamez.it Course The course aims to introduce students to sociological theory, or Description rather to some fundamental sociological theories, highlighting their possible interconnections.
+Course Information Course of Sociological Theories, Bachelor in Sociology, 8 ECTS, accademic year 2021/2022, 1st Year, 2nd Semester.
+Professor Information Umberto Pagano, PhD, Researcher at Department of Law, Economic and Sociology.
+Student reception: after lessons or to be agreed upon request via e-mail: umberto.pagano@unicz.it Course Description The course aims to introduce students to sociological theory, or rather to some fundamental sociological theories, highlighting their possible interconnections.
 A brief but exhaustive overview of the theoretical systematization of the Discipline will be presented, from its origins up to the most recent developments, from "grand theoies" by "classical" Authors to theories of globalization and postmodernity.
-Course objectives The aim of the course is to frame the historical, scientific and social and expected context in which Sociology was born and evolved, so to analyze the learning relevant features of the main "classical" and contemporary outcomes sociological theories.
+Course objectives and expected learning outcomes The aim of the course is to frame the historical, scientific and social context in which Sociology was born and evolved, so to analyze the relevant features of the main "classical" and contemporary sociological theories.
 Knowledge and understanding: Students acquire knowledge of the fundamental theoretical (microsociological and macrosociological) and historical categories of the Discipline, at appropriate level to understand their specificity and "value".
 Applied knowledge and understanding (i.e., the ability to apply knowledge and understanding): Students are able to interpret and discuss the main sociological theories, to frame them in the historical and social context of reference, to recognize their contribution to the evolution of the Discipline and the links between them.
 They are also able to consciously argue about them, making appropriate references.
-Autonomy of judgment: Students develop critical knowledge that allows them to critically and consciously read and analyze the main sociological theories.
+Autonomy of judgment: Students acquire the specific language of sociological theories.
 Communication skills: Students acquire the specific language of sociological theory, the correct use of the categories and lexicon of the Discipline.
 Learning skills: Students improve their ability to approach sociological reflection and the historical and methodological framework of the most significant exponents of the Discipline.
-Program Main topics: (contents, - Introduction to sociological theory. methods of - Classical theories, through the work of some leading authors of development); reference: Durkheim, Marx, Weber, Simmel, Veblen, Mead. - Modern and contemporary "Grand Theories": structural- functionalism, the functional theory of stratification and its critics;
+Program (contents, methods of development); Main topics: - Introduction to sociological theory. - Classical theories, through the work of some leading authors of reference: Durkheim, Marx, Weber, Simmel, Veblen, Mead. - Modern and contemporary " Grand Theories ": structural- functionalism, the functional theory of stratification and its critics;

-conflict theory, systems theory, neo-Marxian theory, critical theory. - Theories of daily life: symbolic interactionism, dramaturgical approach, ethnomethodology, social exchange theory, rational choice theory. - Contemporary integrative theories, contemporary feminist theories. - Postmodern approaches and theories of globalization: the transition from industrial society to post-industrial society, growing governmentality, interpretations of postmodernity, dromology. - Some major contemporary theorists: Giddens, Beck, Bauman, Baudrillard.
-Estimate of the commitment required for individual study in terms of hours Approximately 150 ore Teaching Frontal lesson, cooperative learning. methods Learning George Ritzer, Teoria sociologica.
-Radici classiche e sfide resources (recommended contemporanee, Apogeo Education - Maggioli Editore, 2012 (Original: Contemporary sociological theory and its classic roots, 3rd edition, textbooks, McGraw-Hill Companies, Inc.) further mediaw iim companies, inc.) recommended During the lessons further readings will be recommended in order to reading, other deepen some issues. educational material) Support Within reception activities.
-Activities Modality of Attendance is not compulsory but strongly recommended.
-Attendance /TSI C" 1 '11 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 Modality of Assessment The final exam will be held orally.
-Assessment Knowledge Grade and understanding of the topic Ability to analyze and synthesize Use of references Fail Severe shortcomings and inaccuracies Irrelevant.
+conflict theory, systems theory, neo-Marxian theory, critical theory.
+Theories of daily life: symbolic interactionism, dramaturgical approach, ethnomethodology, social exchange theory, rational choice theory.
+Contemporary integrative theories, contemporary feminist theories.
+Postmodern approaches and theories of globalization: the transition from industrial society to post-industrial society, growing governmentality, interpretations of postmodernity, dromology.
+Some major contemporary theorists: Giddens, Beck, Bauman, Baudrillard.
+Estimate of the commitment required for individual study in terms of hours Approximately 150 ore Teaching Frontal lesson, cooperative learning. methods , Learning resources (recommended textbooks, George Ritzer, Teoria sociologica.
+Radici classiche e sfide contemporanee , Apogeo Education - Maggioli Editore, 2012 (Original: Contemporary sociological theory and its classic roots , 3rd edition, McGraw-Hill Companies, Inc.) further recommended reading, other educational material) During the lessons further readings will be recommended in order to deepen some issues.
+Support Activities Within reception activities.
+Modality of Attendance Attendance is not compulsory but strongly recommended.
+Modality of Assessment The final exam will be held orally.
+Grade Knowledge and understanding of the topic Ability to analyze and synthesize Use of references Fail Severe shortcomings and inaccuracies Irrelevant.
 Frequent generalizations.
 Inability to synthesize Completely inappropriate 18-20 Sufficient.
 Important shortcomings.
-Sufficient capabilities Sufficient 21-23 Basic Knowledge The student is capable of correct analysis and synthesis, argues logically and consistently The student uses standard references
+Sufficient capabilities Sufficient 21-23 Basic Knowledge The student is capable of correct analysis and synthesis, argues logically and consistently The student uses standard references 24-26 Satisfactory.
+The student The student